 Gerard Kelly made his triumphant returned to us in 2003, after starring in 1994’s The Odd Couple alongside Craig Ferguson, to direct our second production of Dario Fo’s Mistero Buffo.
 This time it starred an “almost Godlike” Andy Gray, who took over from Robbie Coltrane in our previous production in 1990.“This play contains Nudity, Strong Language, and is Very, Very Funny.”
 So was the tagline for Dead Funny by Terry Johnson, Brian Pettifer’s directorial debut in 2004 after 10 productions performing with us.
 And it was indeed just that!
 2005 saw the company revive two hit tours with audiences – Stephen Greenhorn’s road-move for the stage, Passing Places and a new version of Dario Fo’s classic Accidental Death of an Anarchist, which the Times called a “rip-roaring night out!”.

-In 2006, our near lifelong core funding from the Scottish Arts Council (now Creative Scotland) was cut, forcing us to shift in strategy and reduce our output.
+In 2006, our near lifelong core funding from the Scottish Arts Council was removed, forcing us to shift in strategy and reduce our output.
 With our remaining funding we toured Spending Frank by Alistair Hewitt and Losing Louis by Anthony Mendes da Costa in 2006.
-Despite this unexpected dramatic shake up to our operation, we have persevered to not only survive but thrive artistically – enduring despite the all too frequent challenges of being a theatre company in Scotland.
+Despite this unexpected dramatic shake up to our operation, we have persevered to not only survive but thrive artistically – enduring despite the all too frequent challenges of being a subsidised theatre company in Scotland.

-The loss of our contemporary powerhouses such as Wildcat, 7:84 and Theatre Babel was a tough one to accept, and a move that our producer Eddie Jackson said would “create a wasteland outside the main cities in diversity of drama provision”.
+The loss of our contemporary powerhouses such as Wildcat, 7:84 and Theatre Babel was a tough one to accept and adjust to.
+Eddie Jackson said the move would “create a wasteland outside the main cities in diversity of drama provision”.
 However, the magnificent tradition of Scottish touring theatre lives on in their absence.
 Through recent adversity and ever changing funding structures, Borderline have continued to and will continue to produce innovative and exceptional touring theatre to all parts of Scotland and beyond.
-Now based at the Gaiety Theatre in Ayr, we’re grateful for the vital support they provide for us to tour our work.
+Now based at the Gaiety Theatre in Ayr, we’re grateful for the vital support they provide for us to develop and tour our work.
 Against all odds and expectations, we have risen from the ashes like a phoenix – a slimmer phoenix, but a phoenix nonetheless.